olyaiy/TypeGPT/README.md

 ## Configuration

-Modify the `system_prompt` in the script to customize the behavior and responses of ChatGPT based on your needs.
+Modify the `system_prompt.txt` file to customize the behavior and responses of your AI based on your needs.

 ## Contributing